Reefact/hal/README.md

 ```

 ### Running the Out-of-the-Box Example
-To debug the out-of-the-box example, in Visual Studio 2022, open `hal.sln` solution and set the `Hal.Example` project as the default startup project, then hit `F5` to debug.
+To debug the out-of-the-box example, in Visual Studio 2022, open `Reefact.Hateoas.Hal.sln` solution and set the `Reefact.Hateoas.Hal.Example` project as the default startup project, then hit `F5` to debug.

 To learn how to build with docker and run the docker container behind the nginx proxy, use the following commands to build and run:
 ```bash